openbible-io/en_ust/README.md

 * Align indefinite articles to their “head word.”
 For example, both “a” and “servant” should align to *doulos* in Titus 1:1.
 * Definite articles that English supplies should also be aligned to their “head word.”
 For example, both “the” and “faith” should align to *pistin* in Titus 1:1.
-* Original language definite articles that English does not use need to be combined with their original language head word.
+* Original language definite articles that English does not use need to be combined with their OrigL head word.
 For example, *ton* and *logon* need to be combined, then “word” aligned with that combination in Titus 1:3.
-* Implicit verbs in the original language that are translated explicitly in the target language should be aligned with the predicate.
+* Implicit verbs in the OrigL that are translated explicitly in the target language should be aligned with the predicate.
 For example, “he should be” that is supplied in English should be aligned to *philoxenon* along with “hospitable” in Titus 1:8.
 * Words with apostrophes will be split and show up as two words in the word panel.
 This allows for proper alignment of the two parts of meaning.
 In most cases in English these are used to represent possession and will be aligned to a single original language word in the genitive case.
 For example, both “God” and “s” will align to *theou* in Titus 1:1.
-* Often the original language and GL part of speech won’t match.
+* Often the OrigL and English part of speech won’t match.
 That is inevitable.
-Often an original language word will be translated as a GL phrase.
+Often an OrigL word will be translated as an English phrase.
 For example, the three words “does not lie” in English all align with the single word *apseudes* in Titus 1:2.
-* Sometimes particles in the original language are not translated in the GL.
-These should be aligned to make the alignment between the original language and the GL as precise as possible.
-For example, in most cases the Hebrew direct object marker should be merged with the Hebrew direct object and aligned with that translated word in the GL.
-However, in cases where the direct object marker has a conjunction prefix that must be translated in the GL, then the Hebrew word containing the conjunction and direct object marker should be aligned with the translated conjunction in the GL.
+* Sometimes particles in the OrigL are not translated in English.
+These should be aligned to make the alignment between the OrigL and English as precise as possible.
+For example, in most cases the Hebrew direct object marker should be merged with the Hebrew direct object and aligned with that translated word in English.
+However, in cases where the direct object marker has a conjunction prefix that must be translated in English, then the Hebrew word containing the conjunction and direct object marker should be aligned with the translated conjunction in English.
-* When aligning verbal negations, align any English helping verbs with the original language verb.
-Only align the English term(s) of negation with the negative particle in the original language.
+* When aligning verbal negations, align any English helping verbs with the OrigL verb.
+Only align the English term(s) of negation with the negative particle in the OrigL.

 Other alignment issues pertinent to Biblical Hebrew include the following: